pablosgs/text-classification-api/README.md

   - For the embedding model: "Embedding" -> {"text": "Texto de ejemplo", "model": "Embedding"}
   - For the Gemini model: "Gemini" -> {"text": "Texto de ejemplo", "model": "Gemini"}
   - For the GPT model: "GPT" -> {"text": "Texto de ejemplo", "model": "GPT"}
-  - For the Baseline model: "Baseline" -> {"text": "Texto de ejemplo", "model": "Gemini"}
+  - For the Baseline model: "Baseline" -> {"text": "Texto de ejemplo", "model": "Baseline"}

   If no model is chosen, the API will use the baseline model.